 1. Go to the library

 This is a no-brainer!
 Libraries are an all-around great way to kill an afternoon or free evening when the kids are around.
 Getting a library card is free, and oftentimes, libraries offer more than just books.
 Many have DVDs, magazines, and even board games.
-Your local library may also host events or classes where you can learn new things and connect with other folks in your community (which you can choose to attend based on your comfort level surrounding reopenings).
+Your local library may also host events or classes where you can learn new things and connect with other folks in your community.

 Plus, going to the library will inspire you and your kids to pick up more books to read over the summer.
 To make reading more fun, try turning it into a game or contest.
 Start a reading marathon to see who can read the most books.
 Or, see who can read the most books during the whole summer.
 The winner gets to choose what’s for dinner!